 If you can, in two sentences how would you describe your philosophy about food and living well?

 Listen to your body and intuition, but also consider the current season’s life cycle.
-Eat as naturally as possible and avoid reading articles that discuss food as trend.
+Eat as naturally as possible and avoid reading articles that discuss food as a trend.

 Tell us about your road to developing your blog?

 My friend kind of goaded me into it!
-I had worked in restaurants for a long time, had finished culinary school and at a certain point I found myself with a bit of extra time on my hands.
+I had worked in restaurants for a long time, had finished culinary school and at a certain point, I found myself with a bit of extra time on my hands.
 My friend was always asking me about certain seasonal foods and general preparation techniques—just things that anyone starting out with eating whole foods would want to know–and I was like: “You know what?
 This sort of discussion could be valuable online.”